varmfskii/zxnext_tools/zxnftp/client/README.md

     - ? [\<cmd>] - print help message

-    - baud \<file> - set the baudrate on on teh ZX Next
+    - baud \<file> - set the baudrate on on the ZX Next

     - cat \<file> - show the contents of a file